 Hamilton Zoo as a stakeholder

 Hamilton Zoo educators are always keen to develop programmes to cater for the needs of your students.
-Below are examples of how a Year 9 visit to Hamilton Zoo was incorporated into four four curriculum areas, using Hamilton Zoo as a stakeholder.
+Below are examples of how a Year 9 Sacred Heart visit to Hamilton Zoo was incorporated into four curriculum areas, using Hamilton Zoo as a stakeholder.

 In the technological practice strand, students examine the practice of others and undertake their own.
-They develop a range of outcomes, including concepts, plans, briefs, technological models and full realised products or systems.
+They develop a range of outcomes, including concepts, plans, briefs, technological models and fully realised products or systems.

 The task was to come up with a human consumable food item to be sold in the cafe based on the diet of an animal at the Zoo.

 Students will be inspired and gather the appropriate information while at the Zoo to complete a specific graphics-based context.

 The task was to use effective communication

 Students spent time at the Zoo gathering information about our target audience, what is on offer and our current marketing tools.